tom2tom/CMSMS22XDev/modules/MicroTiny/lib/js/tinymce/README-STYLEOVERRIDES.txt

 consistent e.g. .9rem, for iframe body element some transparent and light borders >> consistent color e.g. #d9d9d9

+disabled-elements' styling, was rgba(34, 47, 62, .5) for light skin, now .3
+skin 10px border radii changed to 4px

 CSS4 :has selector (for tree component for dialogs) embedded in @supports, with fallbacks TODO for @supports not